marekdano/myhome-app/README.md

 Each property will have

-- image of the property,
+- main image of the property,
 - property price,
 - property address,
 - number of bedrooms,